 Legalized abortion must not take the place of birth control use

 Any time a couple engages in sexual intercourse, there is a chance of conception, even with regular contraceptive use.
-This does not mean that abortion should be used instead of birth control, yet it does occur.
-Freakonomics co-author Steven Levitt, PhD, following the legalization of abortion in America wrote the following: “Conceptions rose by nearly 30% but births actually fell by 6%, indicating that many women were using abortion as a method of birth control, a crude and drastic sort of insurance policy.”
-It is even worse in other countries, such as in Russia.
-This should not be the case.
+In England for instance, more than half of the women who had abortions at the British Pregnancy Advisory Service were using at least one form of birth control at the time of contraception.
+In fact, 18 out of every 100 women using condoms (82% effective) as their only method of contraception will become pregnant during the first year of use.
+While most women don’t view abortion as a method of birth control, it does occur.
+(In other countries, such as in Russia, it is even more common than people think.)
 True, pregnancies are no walk in the park.
 They involve hormonal and physiological change, putting undue strain on the women’s body, sometimes irreversibly.
 Preventing conception is one thing, but it is immoral to terminate a pregnancy for convenience’s sake, especially since there are ways to prevent pregnancies in the first place.
+While birth control is always preferred to relying on abortions, the former is not 100% effective.

-Explore further the Abortion Debate in our unique subjective timeline about Rue Vs Wade and the origin of the abortion debate
+Explore further the Abortion Debate in our unique subjective timeline about Roe Vs Wade and the origin of the abortion debate